Bender1011001/CaseBrief-AI/docs/SETUP.md

      ```
      set GOOGLE_APPLICATION_CREDENTIALS=path\to\casebrief-ai-service-account.json
      ```
      On Unix-like systems: `export GOOGLE_APPLICATION_CREDENTIALS=path/to/casebrief-ai-service-account.json`.
+On Windows: `set GOOGLE_APPLICATION_CREDENTIALS=path\to\casebrief-ai-service-account.json`.

 5. Run the development server:
    ```
    uvicorn main:app --host 0.0.0.0 --port 8000 --reload
    ```
    The API will be available at http://localhost:8000.
 Access interactive docs at http://localhost:8000/docs (Swagger) or http://localhost:8000/redoc.
+Verify: curl http://localhost:8000/health (should return {"status": "healthy"}).

 Troubleshoot: If you encounter authentication errors, verify the service account roles and PROJECT_ID in `.env`.